Skip to the main content

 • The ability to create and follow schedules

 In an emergency, they must be able to assess the situation and respond to it quickly and correctly.
-The safety of a number of people and the efficient operation of the oil pipeline system often depend on their good judgement.
+The safety of a number of people and the efficient operation of the oil pipeline system often depends on their judgment.
 Control centre operators also need good colour vision to interpret colour computer graphics.

 Oil pipeline operators and maintenance workers should enjoy: